JaehyeongPark06/CNDR/README.md

 2022 Hack the North Project:

 A web application that tracks wildfires across the globe and tailors mitigative solutions for land owners in the agricultural and lumber industry.
-We do this by quantifying risk levels to suggest an appropriate course of action.
+Determines risk levels by using a shortest path algorith and suggests a course of action accordingly.

 Group Members: